 What is remote sensing used for?
 Satellites have used remote sensing in meteorological operations for decades.
 Remote sensing first came into use because of the high number of color bands in satellite imagery.
 The technique used those color bands to collect 2D information for weather tracking and geographic information system (GIS) mapping, for instance.
 Today, many satellites in orbit still use remote sensing to gather a range of information from the Earth to evaluate weather and land cover and generate maps.

 Remote sensing doesn’t have to work at such great distances, however.
-This method is also useful for gathering data for terrestrial projects, like surveying or earthworks construction.
+This method is also useful for gathering data for terrestrial projects, like surveying land with drones or earthworks construction.
 Remote sensing encompasses any observation and measurement methods that do not rely on direct contact with the object or landform in question.

 What Is Photogrammetry?